Roku Inc. (ROKU) Shares Rise Despite Market Challenges

 Conclusion

-To sum up, Roku Inc. (ROKU) has seen a mixed performance recently.
-Analysts have differing views on the stock, with some seeing it as a “sell” and others as a “hold”.
+To put it simply, Roku Inc. (ROKU) has had a mixed performance in recent times.
+Analysts have a bearish opinion on the stock, with some rating it as a “sell” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.